matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 Answer: An open source platform for: packaging the app + all the dependencies + run time.
 Running the (dockerized) applications.
 Separate applications from the underlying host.

+3) Docker Terminologies?
+Answer:
+a) Dockerfile (no extensions): Human readable instructions for the app to run (dependencies + runtime).
+'.java' Human readable instructions for the app behavior.
+b) Build: Creating snapshot from Dockerfile. build / compile / package.
+c) Image: Lightweight VM (Snapshot). '.class' / '.jar'.
+d) Tag: Image version. jar version.
+e) Container: Instance of image.
+Running lightweight VM.
+We can create multiple containers from an image.
+Instances objects.
+'Person p1 = new Person()';.
+f) DockerHub: Image Registry.
+Maven Repository.

+4) Docker Commands?
+Answer:
+a) docker images: To show the list of images you have in your machine.
+b) docker run IMAGE-NAME: To create a container of the image.
+Something like 'Person p1 = new Person();'.
+c) docker pull IMAGE-NAME: To pull the image from Dockerhub.

+5) Docker Run Options?
+Answer: docker run -it ubuntu: To start container interactive mode: -i: std-input, -t: std-output, attach terminal.

+6) Docker Exec?
+Answer: docker exec CONTAINER-NAME COMMAND: To start a command on a running container.
+'run' - creates new container & executes the command.
+'exec' - does the similar thing on a running container.

+7) Docker Port Mapping?
+Answer:
+a) 'docker run -p host-port:container-port nginx': To map the host port to a container port.
+b) 'docker run -p host-port-1:container-port-1 -p host-port-2:container-port-2 IMAGE-NAME': To map multiple ports for a container.

+8) Docker Volume Mapping?
+Answer:
+a) 'docker run -v /HOST-PATH:/CONTAINER-PATH IMAGE': To map specific directory to a container (use absolute paths).
+b) 'docker run -v /Users/vins/temp1:/a/b/c -v /Users/vins/temp2:/a/b/c IMAGE-NAME': To map multiple host paths to container paths.

+9) Docker Network Drivers?
+Answer:
+a) Bridge: Default, Custom / User defined.
+b) None (disable all the network).
+c) Host (works only on Linux machines).
+d) Overlay (for docker swarm).

+10) Dockerfile commands?
+Answer:
+a) 'FROM image': The base image for your docker image.
+Any image should extend another image.
+b) 'ADD host-dir container-dir': Adds files from your host directory to the image.
+ADD can also accept url.
+'COPY host-dir container-dir': Adds files from your host directory to the image.
+c) 'RUN command': Command to execute during the image build process.
+Useful to install any software or create directories etc.
+d) 'ENV key value': Sets an environment variable.
+e) 'WORKDIR path': Creates a workspace / default working directory.
+If we ignore root directory would be used.
+f) 'EXPOSE port': Exposes port.
+g) 'CMD [command to execute when container starts]': The command to be executed, process to be started when the container is created.
+You can override command.
+h) 'ENTRYPOINT [command to execute when container starts]': The command to be executed, process to be started when the container is created.
+You cannot override command.

+11) Shell Form vs Exec Form?
+Answer:
+a) Shell form: 'CMD cat hello-world.txt'.
+b) Exec form: 'CMD [ "cat", "hello-world.txt" ]'

+12) Docker compose?
+Answer: Docker utility to create docker containers, networks, volume/port mappings, passive environment variables etc in a Declarative way.

+13) Docker Compose Commands?
+Answer:
+a) 'docker-compose up': Spins up all the containers with custom bridge network.
+b) 'docker-compose down': Brings the app down, removes containers and networks.
+c) 'docker-compose ps': To check service status.
+d) 'docker-compose logs SERVICE-NAME': Check the service logs for debugging.